openthread/openthread/examples/platforms/efr32mg12/sleepy-demo/README.md

 application the devices should implement and go through a commissioning process to create a network and add devices.

-When the efr32-sleepy-demo-ftd device is started in the CLI the user shall see:
+When the sleepy-demo-ftd device is started in the CLI the user shall see:

 ```
-efr32-sleepy-demo-ftd started
+sleepy-demo-ftd started
-efr32-sleepy-demo-ftd changed to leader
+sleepy-demo-ftd changed to leader
 ```

-When the efr32-sleepy-demo-mtd device starts it joins the preconfigured Thread network before disabling Rx-On-Idle to become a Sleepy-End-Device.
+When the sleepy-demo-mtd device starts it joins the preconfigured Thread network before disabling Rx-On-Idle to become a Sleepy-End-Device.

 Use the command "child table" in the FTD console and observe the R flag of the child is 0.